Constitution

 Subsection B: The President of SGA

-3) The President shall preside over meetings of the Executive Board and the Representative Council.
+- Presiding over meetings of the Representative Council.

-4) The President shall act as a liaison between Faculty and Administration and Students, and shall represent the undergraduate body whenever called upon to do so.
+- Acting as a liaison between faculty and administration and students, and representing the undergraduate body whenever called upon to do so.

 Subsection C: The Vice-President of SGA

-1) The office of the Vice-President may be held by only one person at any one time.
+The Office of the Vice-President may be held by only one person at any one time.

 Subsection D: The Treasurer of SGA